 After you recover from the anesthesia, Dr. Karas provides you with instructions on how to facilitate recovery at home and helps you schedule follow-up appointments to monitor your progress.

-To learn more about your options for hip replacement surgery, call Chicago Orthopaedics and Sports Medicine or book an appointment online today.
+To learn more about your options for hip replacement surgery, call Midwest Orthopaedics at RUSH or book an appointment online today.